checkly/headless-recorder/README.md

 [Puppeteer](https://github.com/GoogleChrome/puppeteer) script.
 This project is **very much in alpha stage**, but does the following already:

-- Records clicks and type events
+- Records clicks and type events.
-- Generates a Puppeteer script
+- Generates a Puppeteer script.
-- Shows events being recorded
+- Shows which events are being recorded.
-- Copy to clipboard
+- Copy to clipboard.
-- Offers configuration options
+- Offers configuration options.

 ## Usage

-- Click the icon and hit record.
+- Click the icon and hit Record.
 - Hit <kbd>tab</kbd> after you finish typing in an `input` element.
 - Click links, inputs and other elements.
 - Wait for full page load on each navigation.
 The icon will switch from ![](src/images/icon_rec.png) to ![](src/images/icon_wait.png).
+- Click Pause when you want to navigate without recording anything.
+Hit Resume to continue recording.
 ## Background

 Writing Puppeteer scripts for scraping, testing and monitoring can be tricky.
 A recorder / code generator can be helpful,